eurigilberto/rust_webgl2/README.md

-# Rust rendering library for the web.
+# Rust rendering library for the web

 This library uses Webgl2 for rendering.